-Equity Incentive Awards
+Equity Incentive Awards General

 Equity incentive awards are an important part of our overall compensation program as they reward and incentivize performance, assist in employee retention and help to align employee interests with the interests of our stockholders.
-The compensation committee reviews the equity holdings of our Named Executive Officers regularly and the compensation committee makes equity compensation awards to our Named Executive Officers informed in part by the market data provided by Radford discussed above.
+The compensation committee reviews the equity holdings of our Named Executive Officers regularly and the compensation committee grants equity compensation awards to our Named Executive Officers informed in part by the market data provided by Radford discussed above.
+The terms of our 2016 awards are set forth below, and additional relevant provisions with respect to particular Named Executive Officers may be found in the "Employment Agreements, Severance Agreements and Change of Control Arrangements" section of this proxy.

 In reviewing our equity award practices, we are committed to effectively rewarding, incentivizing and retaining our employees with a competitive equity compensation program while minimizing stockholder dilution.
 For this reason, we carefully manage both our gross burn rate and net burn rate.
 Gross burn rate reflects equity awards granted during the fiscal year divided by the weighted average number of shares outstanding.
+Net burn rate reflects equity awards granted during the fiscal year divided by the weighted average number of shares outstanding.
 Net burn rate reflects equity awards granted during the fiscal year less equity awards cancelled and returned to the plan (net equity grants), divided by the weighted average number of shares outstanding.
 Although we are classified with insurance companies in some burn rate comparisons across industry groups, we are an ecommerce and technology company and compete for employees with companies in the internet, software and services industry.
 As a result, our equity incentive award grants are generally greater than those companies in the insurance company category.
-Moreover, our burn rates have been negatively impacted by our share repurchase programs under which we have, as of March 31, 2016, spent approximately \$200 million to repurchase approximately 10.7 million shares of our common stock in the open market since December 2008.
-Based on the foregoing and consistent with our practice since 2013, our Named Executive Officers were not granted any stock options because stock options are typically granted in greater amounts than restricted stock units with equivalent value.
+Moreover, our burn rates have been negatively impacted by our share repurchase programs under which we have, as of March 31, 2017, spent approximately \$200 million to repurchase approximately 10.7 million shares of our common stock in the open market since December 2008.

-2015 Executive Equity Compensation
+2016 Executive Equity Compensation

-In the first quarter of 2015, our compensation committee approved equity incentive awards for our executive officers in the form of performance-based and service-based restricted stock units.
-The compensation committee made significant revisions to the executive officer long-term incentive program for 2015.
+In July 2016, our compensation committee approved equity incentive awards for our Named Executive Officers (other than our chief executive officer, whose grants, which are described below, had been approved in connection with his commencement of employment) in the form of performance-based and service-based restricted stock units.
 The size of the awards were set to deliver competitive value while also trying to minimize the effect the grants would have on our burn rate for the year.
-In balancing these objectives, the Named Executive Officers were granted equity awards that approximate in the aggregate the 25th percentile of the peer group.
+The compensation committee determined the number of shares subject to the awards granted to our Named Executive Officers after assessing market data provided by Radford.
+In balancing these objectives, the Named Executive Officers were generally granted equity awards that approximate in the aggregate the 25th to 50th percentile of the peer group.
+The award granted to Mr. Francis were determined in conjunction with the negotiation of his new hire employment agreement.

-Twenty-five percent of the equity awards granted to Messrs.
-Lauer and Shaughnessy and 50% of the equity awards granted to all other Named Executive Officers were set to vest based on continuous service over a 4-year period with the goal of providing an incentive to executives to continue employment with us.
+50% of the equity awards granted to these Named Executive Officers are scheduled to vest based on continuous service over a four-year period with the goal of providing an incentive to executives to continue employment with us.